-Appendicitis is a condition in which the appendix becomes swollen, inflamed, and filled with pus.
-The appendix is a small pouch shaped like a small finger.
-It is on the right side of the abdomen, connected to the colon.
+Appendicitis is a condition where the appendix becomes swollen, inflamed, and filled with pus.
+The appendix is a small finger-shaped pouch on the right side of the abdomen, connected to the colon.

-Initially, some pain can be felt anywhere in the stomach area, but later, as it intensifies, its location becomes more defined in the lower right-hand side of the abdomen - an area known as McBurney point.
+As the infection progresses, the location of the pain becomes more defined in the lower right-hand side of the abdomen, an area known as McBurney's point.

 The following symptoms are common:

 - loss of appetite